jae0/bio.snowcrab/inst/markdown/04_ecosystem_summary.md

 # Fishery modelled results and advise

-To be presented at CSAS (Feb 2025).
+To be reviewed by CSAS (Feb 2025).

 # References